Larry Munson: Early life and career

-Originally from Minneapolis, Minnesota, Munson attended Roosevelt High School in Minneapolis and Minnesota State University Moorhead.
+Originally from Minneapolis, Munson attended Roosevelt High School in Minneapolis and Minnesota State University Moorhead.
 While at MSUM, he played basketball as a center and guard and football as an end and tackle.

 Munson served as a United States Army medic in an Army Hospital during World War II.
 Upon leaving the military, he spent all $200 of his mustering-out pay to enroll in a Minneapolis radio broadcasting school.
 His first job was at a Minneapolis arena announcing the names of boxers and wrestlers for $15 a week.

 After an on-air job at the KDLR AM radio station in Devils Lake, North Dakota, Munson moved on to AM radio station KFBC in Cheyenne, Wyoming, as a sports reporter in 1946.
 At KFBC, Munson met and became friends with co-worker Curt Gowdy.
 At that time, Gowdy was also the football announcer for the Wyoming Cowboys.
 On January 1, 1946, Munson called the Sun Bowl between the University of Denver and the University of New Mexico for the Associated Broadcasting System.
 Later in 1946, Gowdy took a job in Oklahoma City, Oklahoma, as the announcer for a minor league baseball team and successfully recommended Munson as his replacement for the Wyoming Cowboys job.
 When Gowdy became a New York Yankees announcer in 1948, he recommended Munson again to replace him in Oklahoma City.
 Gowdy would later become a national sportscaster for NBC and CBS.

 Munson broadcast in Oklahoma until 1952 when he moved to Nashville, Tennessee, for an announcing job with the Nashville Vols minor league baseball team on AM radio station WKDA.
 During the baseball off-season, Munson convinced local Nashville radio station WSM (AM) to broadcast Vanderbilt Commodores men's basketball games with himself as the announcer.
 The basketball broadcasts were immediately successful, and WSM added Vanderbilt Commodores football games to its schedule as well with Munson as the broadcaster.
 Munson, along with local sportsman Herman Waddell, created a local television show about hunting and fishing called The Rod & Gun Club on NBC affiliate WSM-TV (now WSMV), a local Nashville station.

 In 1966, the Atlanta Braves Major League Baseball team hired Munson as part of their first broadcast team, after moving from Milwaukee to Atlanta.

 The first year the Braves were in Atlanta, the television broadcasts were on WSB-TV.
 An occasional guest color commentator was former major leaguer Dizzy Dean.
 One memorable Friday night during a rain delay, Dean warbled several verses of the Wabash Cannonball and purchased peanuts from a vendor in the stands, much to Munson's on-air amusement.